hubertkaszuba/STFacebookDisp/README.md

 GND -> GND
 ADC1 -> V0 (HD44780)

 Hook a USB Micro cable to the STM32F407VG Discovery board.
 The device should be show up as a Virtual Com Port.
 Now you can use Facebook API to login into Facebook, then you should get first notification.
 Use 'User' button to show it, and use K0 and K1 buttons to switch between lastest notifications.
+To change LCD contrast use potentiometer.

 ## How to compile
 <b>Facebook Displayer:</b> There is no need to change anything in source code.